Chapter 19 : Family Secrets

 James shrugged.
 “I can take the pain.
 Anyway, I just consider it good training for my career in dealing with dangerous creatures.”

 The four of them laughed.
 “God, James,” Roxanne said.
-“Even I’m
+“Even I’m not that reckless.”

 He grinned.
 “No,” he agreed, “you’re not.
 You do the joke shop, and I’ll go get my hair scorched off by dragons.”
 He raised his goblet in Rose’s direction.
 “Rosie’s with me, aren’t you?”